cjacker/opensource-toolchain-8051/README.md

 # SDK

-There is no standard SDK or libraries required to start 8051 development. since it's very simple, 8051 'SDK' usually means a set of pre-defined registers of your MCU model and some pre-defined routines for common-use, for example, 'bit-bang' I2C protocol.
-So you can start 8051 development without install anything except SDCC compiler.
+There is no standard SDK or libraries required to start 8051 development. since 8051 'SDK' usually means a set of pre-defined registers of your MCU model,  So you can start 8051 development without install anything except SDCC compiler.

 ## Baremetal programming